Mental Health Counseling Admissions Requirements

-Please Note: Students are admitted into the MHC program for the fall semester only.
+Please Note: The MHC program begins in the fall semester only.

 In addition to the materials and credentials outlined in the general admission requirements, the following are also required:

 To be considered for entry into the program as a matriculated student:

 - Minimum undergraduate GPA of at least 3.0.*

 - Undergraduate course in Abnormal Psychology is recommended.